Durabrand

-Durabrand is a private label tradename of Walmart, which was introduced in early 1999.
-It is currently available in the UK through ASDA, where it was previously known as Pacific.
+Durabrand was a private label tradename of Walmart, which was introduced in early 1999.
+It was previously available in the UK through ASDA as a replacement for the Pacific brand name.

 Introduction

 Durabrand was first started in early 1999 as a brand only made for Wal-Mart stores as a generic brand for electronics, but has grown to be available near-internationally (due to Wal-Mart's global reach).

 Wal-Mart Germany was the first country to introduce the private label with a lineup in Consumer Electronics.
 Responsible for the first launch in 1999 were Uwe Bremeyer (Senior Buyer Dept. 5) and Michael Werry (Buyer Dept. 5), since 2002 Martin Schulz (Senior Buyer Dept. 5) & Frank Mades (Divisional Merchandise Manager Electronics) for Wal-Mart Germany.

 The very first product launched was a 120 min Videocassette produced at RAKS in Manisa (Turkey).